• Skip to primary navigation

 Other Specialty Paints

-• Chalk Paint - A water-based decorative paint.
-A women named Annie Sloan, made chalk paint popular as it dries with a matte finish with a white sort of white chalky undertone.
+- Chalk Paint - A water-based decorative paint.
+A woman named Annie Sloan made chalk paint popular as it dries with a matte finish with a white sort of white chalky undertone.

-• Glitter Paint - Gives your crafts a extra sparkly shine to your craft project or home decorating project.
+- Glitter Paint - Gives your crafts an extra sparkly shine to your craft project or home decorating project.

-• Fabric Paint - Is a thinner dye-based paint that adheres to fabrics.
-There are glue-binding agents found in fabric paint that is not found in other paints.
+- Fabric Paint - This is a thinner dye-based paint that adheres to fabrics.
+There are glue-binding agents found in fabric paint that are not found in other paints.

-• Leather/Vinyl Paint - Is an acrylic based paint that can be used on different fabrics.
-It contains a flexible coating that will not crack or peel or rub off.
+- Leather/Vinyl Paint - This is an acrylic-based paint that can be used on different fabrics.
+It contains a flexible coating that will not crack peel or rub off.

 Paint Crafts You'll Love